ishehadeh/blog/content/posts/tcl-dictionary.md

 The block it's passed is evaluated in the `::dictionary::definition` namespace, which defines a few procedures.

 - `class` Primarily defines the words part of speech (noun, verb, adverb, etc.) then further (optional) classifications each preceded by a '.'
 - `context` Defines a sub-definition associated with some context, described by the first parameter.
-The following block can is also evaluated in the `definition` namespace, so it can even contain sub-contexts, or special-case the part of speech.
+The following block can is also evaluated in the `definition` namespace, so it can even contain sub-contexts, or special case the part of speech.
 - `[a-z].` A single letter followed by a "." defines a translation, formed by joining the arguments with spaces.

 And that's about it.
 So far...